 - Patricia Farrell, MSW, LCSW-C, Director and Licensed Psychotherapist

-- Joseph Kachik, Ph.D., Licensed Psychologist and Counselor
+- Joseph Kachik, Ph.D., Licensed Psychologist

 - Andrea Rackowski, LCSW, Licensed Psychotherapist

 The Counseling Center staff also serve as a liaison to Student Health Services (410.225.4118).

 How and when to refer a student to counseling:

 At times everyone feels stressed out, depressed, angry, anxious or confused.
 Sometimes a good friend or relative can help.
 However there are times when these problems do not go away or become overwhelming.
 These are the times when a student should seek professional help.